#Throwback Thursday: Seahawks Through The Years

 Disclaimer: I quickly learned that our favorite NFL team is not that old, so don't expect any black and white photos or beautiful ancient artifacts found underneath the ground they played upon.
 Nonetheless, the pictures are pretty cool.

-The NFL picked up the team in 1976 as an "expansion team" which means that the team joins the "big dog" leagues in an attempt to appeal to the demands of the locals and/or to increase competition within the league.
-From their first game against the San Francisco 49ers in August 1976 to 1999, they played in the Kingdome—a building that played a huge role in the Seattle skyline at the time.
+The NFL picked up the team in 1976 as an expansion team.
+From their first game against the San Francisco 49ers in August 1976 and through 1999, the Seahawks played in the Kingdome—a building that played a huge role in the Seattle skyline at the time.
 After the Kingdome was demolished, the team played in Husky Stadium between 2000-2001 before playing in our very own CenturyLink field (a.k.a.
 Qwest Field until 2011).

 A newspaper article from 1974 while the Kingdome was still under construction